odhs/odhs/README.md

 ## Hi there 👋

-Sérgio Oliveira is a **Computer Engineer**.
-He really likes **Go** and **Flutter** languages, and also **Javascript**, Although his preference is for front-end development, he is able to work on both front-end and full-stack projects as well and He loves Flutter to front-end.
-His coding aims at providing efficiency and scalability.
-Details and pleasant graphical interfaces are some of his passions.
+Sérgio Oliveira is a Computer Engineer.
+He likes the languages ​​**Go** and **Flutter** mainly, but also likes **React** and **Javascript**.
+Although his preference is for front-end development, he is capable of working on back-end and full-stack projects as well.
+His coding aims to provide efficiency and scalability and serve the business.
+Details, practicality, nice graphical interfaces are some of his passions.
+He has been working with systems development for 18 years.

 #### Main Languages